 · Lectures and practical coaching sessions, discussions, special presentations, contributions from participants

-· Match analysis of the Sahara Hockey Champions Trophy
+· Match analysis of the men’s Rabobank Hockey Junior World Cup

 · Official closing dinner and presentation of certificates of participation

-Note: All participants will receive the complete course programme after their final registration.
+Note: All participants will receive the complete course program after their final registration.
 They should bring their sports uniform and hockey sticks for practical sessions.

 International Hockey Federation